ruoyuwangeel4930/DENSE_POINT_CLOUD/README.md

 # DENSE_POINT_CLOUD
-This project is developed for building dense point cloud from trajactory of RGB-D sensors.
+This project is developed for building dense point cloud from trajectory of RGB-D sensor.